Today In History logo TIH

 U.S.

-U.S. Marines launch Operation Starlite against a Viet Cong regiment on the Van Tuong peninsula — the first major American ground offensive of the Vietnam War.
-The Marines killed an estimated 600 VC fighters in three days, but the operation's tactical success masked the grinding attrition that would consume the next decade.
+U.S. Marines launched Operation Starlite against a Viet Cong regiment dug into the Van Tuong peninsula south of Chu Lai, the first major American ground offensive of the Vietnam War.
+The Marines killed an estimated 600 VC fighters over three days of combined amphibious, helicopter, and ground assault.
+The tactical success reinforced American confidence in search-and-destroy operations, a strategy that produced body counts but failed to address the underlying political dynamics that sustained the insurgency for the next decade.

 1966